 I think about how I get links from real sites, and the more authoritative the site, the better, of course.

-Earned contextual links within text content are the holy grail of building links, for me, but if the link is on a good domain, with a high PR and is not abusing anything, that’s a great link.
+Earned contextual links are the holy grail of building links, for me, but if the link is on a good domain, with a high PR and is not abusing anything, just about any link is a great link.

 If you want to increase Google Pagerank of your site, you better make sure the pages that link to you have PR, can transfer it and are making your link the focus of the article.

-This takes a bit of experience though…. you’ll naturally accrus Pagerank if you invest in remarkable or compelling content on your site – and that can take just about any form you can think of.
-I don’t use that many link building tools to identify opportunity because I don’t really want the same links as my competitors for my clients – you just need Google and your brain, in some cases.
+Do the stuff above (and a lot of it) and you’ll have a natural link profile as is possible that will probably stand the test of time.
+I don’t use that many link building tools to identify opportunity because I don’t want the same links as my competitors for my clients – you just need Google and your brain, in some cases.

 Focus on building better content, a better user experience, and get links from REAL SITES.
 Remember that….and you will probably always be ok.